-To streamline the award application and approval process, NBAA members are invited to use the following secure, online applications:
+During the award application period, NBAA members may use the secure, online applications.

 An NBAA member website password is required to use the online applications.
 If you have forgotten your website password, visit the password reset form.
 If you not not have a website password, apply for a password now.

 What is the time frame for the Flying Safety Awards?

 The 12-month period commencing Jan.
 1, 2022, and ending Dec.
 31, 2022, will be used for calculating years and yearly hours.